denesdata/pfp/urara/green-energy/waste-into-energy/+page.md

 ---
-title: 'Customer Testimonials'
+title: 'Waste into Energy | The New Renewable'
-created: 2023-03-12
+created: 2023-03-22
-tags: ['Why PFP','Testimonials','Customers']
+tags: ['Green energy','Waste into Energy']
 ---

 Introduction to power-from-waste